 AI Chatbot & Voice Assistant Development

-How Fora Soft builds voice and chat agents end-to-end — services overview.
+How Fora Soft builds voice and chat agents end to end.

 Ready to ship an AI call assistant that actually converts?

-The 2026 stack is mature: sub-800 ms latency is achievable with any serious platform, multilingual ASR with Deepgram Nova-3 handles real-world phone noise, and compliance paths for HIPAA, TCPA, GDPR, and the EU AI Act are well-trodden.
-The decisions that still matter are use case, volume, regulated envelope, and whether speed-to-market or control-over-stack pays off better in your business.
+The 2026 stack is mature: sub-800 ms latency is reachable with any serious platform, Deepgram Nova-3 and Flux handle real-world phone noise and interruptions, ElevenLabs Flash v2.5 clears the uncanny valley in real time, and compliance paths for HIPAA, TCPA, GDPR, and the EU AI Act are well-trodden.
+The decisions that still matter are use case, volume, regulated envelope, and whether speed-to-market or control-over-stack pays off better for you.

-If you’re shipping a platform pilot this quarter, pick Vapi or Retell, wire Deepgram Nova-3 for ASR and ElevenLabs v3 for voice, set your latency target at 800 ms p50, and run a 5% pilot against a human baseline.
-If you’re shipping into a regulated industry or heading north of a million minutes a month, budget a 10–12-week build on LiveKit with your own STT/LLM/TTS selections and a proper observability stack from day one.
-Either path gets you to production — the difference is whether you’re renting infrastructure in 18 months or owning it.
+Shipping a pilot this quarter?
+Pick Vapi or Retell, wire Nova-3 for ASR and Flash v2.5 for voice, set an 800 ms p50 target, and run a 5% pilot against a human baseline.
+Heading into a regulated industry or north of a million minutes a month?
+Budget a 10–12-week LiveKit build with your own STT/LLM/TTS selections and real observability from day one.
+Either path reaches production — the difference is whether you’re renting infrastructure in 18 months or owning it.

-Let’s architect your AI call assistant, end to end.
+Ready to architect your AI call assistant, end to end?

-30 minutes with our voice engineering lead: stack, compliance, cost model, and 12-week delivery plan.
+30 minutes with our voice engineering lead: stack, compliance, cost model, and a 12-week delivery plan.